Our History

 Naval Vessels

-Successfully built and maintained naval vessels, tugboats, and barges for the Nigerian Navy.
+Successfully built and maintained naval vessels, tugboats and barges for the Nigerian Navy.

-Commercial Ships
+Merchant Ships

 Industry Recognition